firebase/quickstart-flutter/performance/README.md

 - [Add Firebase to your Flutter Project](https://firebase.google.com/docs/perf-mon/flutter/get-started).
 - Run the sample on a simulator, emulator, or real device.
+- Click the `Get Random String` button.
+- A random string should appear on the screen below the buttons text.
+- The generation of the random string has a custom trace placed upon it.
+We can then go to the [Firebase console ](https://console.firebase.google.com/project/_/performance/) and find under the custom traces tab a trace for `updateRandomString`.
+- You can modify the `updateRandomString` method in the main.dart file to see add complexity to the function to see how it changes over time.

 Support
 -------